 A small proportion of women have an infection that becomes persistent.
 “It is in these women that you worry about cervical cancer,” says Wald.

-6. You can become infected with HPV without having sex.
+7. You can become infected with HPV without having intercourse

 HPV is not transmitted through bodily fluids such as semen or saliva, but through skin-to-skin contact.
 This happens most easily through sexual contact, such as vaginal, anal and oral sex.
-But it can also happen if HPV comes into contact with any mucous membrane (such as mouths, lips, anus and parts of the genitals) or with a break in your skin, such as a vaginal tear.
+HPV can enter the body through any mucous membrane, such as mouths, lips, anus and parts of the genitals.

 A condom, when used properly, does reduce the risk of HPV transmission.
 “It is not 100 percent but it does have some effect.
 This is because the HPV virus is found mostly in the penile skin so if you cover the shaft of the penis, then you are making some progress.
 But vaccines are much more effective, so certainly vaccinating people is the more effective way to prevent infection,” says Wald.

-7. Partners of uncircumcised men have a higher risk of cervical cancer than partners of men who have been circumcised.
+8. Partners of uncircumcised men have a higher risk of cervical cancer than partners of men who have been circumcised

-8. There is screening for cervical cancer caused by HPV, but not for the other cancers caused by the virus.
+9. There is screening for cervical cancer caused by HPV, but not for the other cancers caused by the virus

 “Women can at least be screened for cervical cancer,” says Wald, “But for men, there is no screening for anal cancer or the other cancers that might develop from HPV.
 That is one of the reasons that you should give the HPV vaccine to boys.”

-The same HPV types that are linked to cervical cancer are also linked to cancer of the vulva (AKA external female genitals).
-Therefore a woman who is infected with HPV or has a history of cervical dysplasia has a higher risk of developing vulvar cancer, too.
+The same HPV types that are linked to cervical cancer are also linked to cancer of the vulva.
+Therefore, women and people assigned female at birth who are infected with HPV or have a history of cervical dysplasia have a higher risk of developing vulvar cancer, too.